-A Joint Project with Paper and Presentation (30 %)
+6.3 A Joint Paper (20 %)

-Immediately after drop-add, aka "shopping week," we will organize the class into groups of three (3)-with perhaps a few groups of two (2).
-The project/paper will proceed in stages: choice of a topic (one-page description) due on the ninth (9th) class (Wednesday September 18), an outline/exploratory plan/graphic organizer due on the fifteenth (15th) class (Wednesday October 9), a first draft due on the twenty-fourth (24th) class (Wednesday Nov 13), a final draft on the last day of university-scheduled classes (Thursday December 4).
+Immediately after drop-add, aka "shopping week," we will organize the class into groups of three (3).
+The project/paper will proceed in stages:

+- 1. Choice of a topic (one-page description) due on the tenth (10th) class (Thursday September 24); - 2.
+An outline/exploratory plan/graphic organizer due at close of business (5:00 PM) on the sixteenth (16th) class (Thursday October 15); - 3.
+A first draft due at close of business (5:00 PM) on the twenty-fourth (24th) class (Thursday Nov 12); - 4.
+A final draft by close of business (5:00 PM) on the last day of university-scheduled classes (Thursday December 3).
 You will be graded at each stage (although some, but not all, past sins can be forgiven at later stages).

-Some pre-approved topics
+6.3.1 Some pre-approved topics

 - 1. The China/US trade war is good/not good for the US, (or for China, or for the World) - 2.
 A Hard Brexit is good/not good for the UK (or for the EU, or some other entity) - 3.
 The US should have an all-volunteer armed forces (AVF)(should have conscription). - 4.
 The US should/should not use "contractors," i.e., mercenaries, to fight their wars. - 5.
-A Commander-in-Chief, i.e., the US president, should/(should not) have military experience.

-- 6. Countries need to maintain both nuclear and conventional forces. - 7.
+A Commander-in-Chief, i.e., the US president, should/(should not) have military experience. - 6.
+Countries need to maintain both nuclear and conventional forces. - 7.
 Women should/should not serve in combat. - 8.
 North Korea poses an intractable/solvable problem. - 9.
 A wall on the US southeast border is a good/bad allocation of scarce resources to limit immigration. - 10.
 Airpower allows the US to win major wars without paying a heavy price (or is overrated). - 11.
 Terrorism is/is not best fought by promoting education and economic development. - 12.
-The Israeli-Palestinian conflict poses intractable/solvable problem
+The Israeli-Palestinian conflict poses intractable/solvable problem - 13.
+Something on Covid-19